Skin conditions and wound healing — why everything takes longer

 Addressing incontinence is important because urine and stool are irritating to skin and significantly increase the risk of breakdown, especially in areas that are in contact with moisture.
 If your parent has incontinence, keeping the skin clean and dry, using appropriate protective products, and treating the incontinence itself all help prevent skin problems.

 Avoiding trauma is obvious but important.
-This includes making sure the home environment is safe to reduce fall risk.
-It includes checking for rough spots on furniture or medical equipment that might catch and tear fragile skin.
-It includes careful positioning and handling.
+This includes making sure the home environment is safe to reduce fall risk, checking for rough spots on furniture or medical equipment that might catch and tear fragile skin, and careful positioning and handling.

 The Skin You're In